khaiwyon/materials/week_3/day_2/action_cable.md

 - Regular HTTP only updates information on the page when you refresh the page.
 With web sockets, it is updated in real time.
 This is especially important for applications such as chat

-- Let's start by installing [redis](https://github.com/redis/redis-rb) gem.
+- Let's start with installing `redis` server on your machine:
+  - Mac users can install it by typing in their terminal `brew install redis`
+  - Ubuntu users can install it by following this [guide](https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-redis-on-ubuntu-16-04)

+- Next, we'll need to install [redis](https://github.com/redis/redis-rb) gem.

 - Next, open your `config/cable.yml` and change the following to this: